Warsaw: Sports

-On 9 April 2008 the President of Warsaw, Hanna Gronkiewicz-Waltz, obtained from the mayor of Stuttgart Wolfgang Schuster a challenge award – a commemorative plaque awarded to Warsaw as the European capital of Sport in 2008.
+On 9 April 2008, the Mayor of Warsaw, Hanna Gronkiewicz-Waltz, obtained from the mayor of Stuttgart Wolfgang Schuster a challenge award – a commemorative plaque awarded to Warsaw as the European capital of Sport in 2008.

-The National Stadium, a 58,580-seat-capacity football (soccer) stadium, replaced Warsaw's recently demolished 10th-Anniversary Stadium.
-The Stadion Narodowy hosted the opening match, two group matches, a quarter-final, and a semi-final of UEFA Euro 2012.
+The Kazimierz Górski National Stadium, a 58,580-seat-capacity football (soccer) stadium, replaced Warsaw's recently demolished 10th-Anniversary Stadium.
+The National Stadium hosted the opening match, two group matches, a quarter-final, and a semi-final of UEFA Euro 2012.

 There are many sports centres in the city as well.
 Most of these facilities are swimming pools and sports halls, many of them built by the municipality in the past several years.
 The main indoor venue is Hala Torwar, used for a variety of indoor sports (it was a venue for the 2009 EuroBasket but it is also used as an indoor skating rink).
 There is also an open-air skating rink (Stegny) and a horse racetrack (Służewiec).

 The best of the city's swimming centres is at Wodny Park Warszawianka, 4 km south of the centre at Merliniego Street, where there's an Olympic-sized pool as well as water slides and children's areas.

-From the Warsovian football teams, the most famous is Legia Warsaw – the army club with a nationwide following play at Stadion Wojska Polskiego, just southeast of the centre at Łazienkowska Street.
+Among the Varsovian football teams, the most recognisable is Legia Warsaw – the army club with a nationwide following play at the Polish Army Stadium, just southeast of the centre at Łazienkowska Street.
 Established in 1916, they have won the country's championship fifteen times (most recently in 2021) and won the Polish Cup nineteen times.
 In the 1995–96 UEFA Champions League season, they reached the quarter-finals, where they lost to Greek club Panathinaikos.

 Their local rivals, Polonia Warsaw, have significantly fewer supporters, yet they managed to win the country's championship two times (in 1946 and 2000) and won the cup twice as well.
 Polonia's home venue is located at Konwiktorska Street, a ten-minute walk north from the Old Town.
 Polonia was relegated from the country's top flight in 2013 because of their disastrous financial situation.
-They are now playing in the second league (3rd tier in Poland).
+They are now playing in the first league (2nd tier in Poland).

 Legia Warsaw's basketball team was one of the country's best teams in 50s and 60s.
 They are now participating in PLK, the highest-tier level of the Polish basketball.

 Famous people

 One of the most famous people born in Warsaw was Maria Skłodowska-Curie, who achieved international recognition for her research on radioactivity and was the first female recipient of the Nobel Prize.
-Famous musicians include Władysław Szpilman and Frédéric Chopin.
+Famous musicians include Władysław Szpilman, Frédéric Chopin and Witold Lutosławski.
 Though Chopin was born in the village of Żelazowa Wola, about 60 km from Warsaw, he moved to the city with his family when he was seven months old.
 Casimir Pulaski, a Polish general and hero of the American Revolutionary War, was born here in 1745.
+Other important people, who lived in Warsaw (although were not born here) are also Rosa Luxemburg and L. L. Zamenhof.